nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `get johnny` <br>
   **Output**: <br>
-  Two persons listed that suits your keyword! <br>
+  2 persons listed that suits your keyword! <br>
-  enters more specific name keywords to retrieve the ID of the person
+  Enter more specific name keywords to retrieve the ID of the person

 ### [Finding Doctor or Patient by Name](#command-summary): `find`